 - Always look up in the tree tops and through the trees.
 I’ve walked under a sloth that was literally 5 feet above my head but didn’t notice until someone told me to look up.

-- Bring a pair of good binoculars or a long zoom lens for an up close look.
+- Bring a pair of good binoculars or a long zoom lens for an up close look/photos.
 If you’re with a guide, many of them bring telescopes.
 You can use your cell phone camera to take a picture of it through the telescope

 - Take tons of photos when you see one because they are just so darn cute!

 - And please, do NOT hug sloths (and no “sanctuary” should ever allow you to).
 As awesome as it sounds, you should never touch a wild sloth or any wild animal.
 Please do not try to move it so you can get a selfie.

 More Costa Rica wildlife posts here!